AGNES MCLAREN THESIS AWARD

 • Caroline DEBLADIS

-President of the Association Agnès McLaren
+President of the Association, Agnès McLaren

 • Michel MONDAIN

-Dean of the Montpellier-Nîmes Faculty of Medicine
+Dean of the Montpellier-Nîmes School of Medicine

 • Thierry LAVABRE-BERTRAND

-Chair of the COPIL #800yearsMontpellierMedicine
+Chair of the Steering Committee for #800YearsOfMontpellierMedicine

 • Agnès FICHARD-CAROLL